Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Mock-observed population

 \subsection{Sources lost due to photometry}

-In our forward model, $55-75\,\%$ of the simulated stripped stars are missing from the final candidate sample because we fail to recover robust UV photometry.
+In our forward model, we fail to recover UV photometry for $(54\,\pm\,1)\,\%$ (SMC) and $(74\,\pm\,2)\,\%$ (LMC) of our stripped stars.
 These sources are: (i) located outside of the SUMS footprint, or (ii) lack good UV photometry due to crowding.